KDitsa/Real-Time-Vehicle-Monitor/Report.md

     - Hangs indefinitely, or
     - Crashes with an error: `Scraper stopped due to uncaught exception: Failed to retrieve RMIServer stub...`
 - **Status:** Unresolved.
 Issue appears related to JMX or RMI misconfiguration within the containerized Cassandra environment.
 Investigating exporter configurations and possible use of alternative metric exporters or custom scrapers.
+> Solution Identified: Verified that the correct JMX port was exposed, ensured the `jmx_exporter.yml` config file was correctly mounted, and copied the **Prometheus Java agent JAR** into the container.
+Also updated the Prometheus targets to correctly reference the Cassandra container and port.

 #### 2. Cassandra Container Memory Limits
 - **Problem:** The Cassandra container was repeatedly crashing due to insufficient memory allocation, especially during initial data ingestion.